lahteeph/terraform-project/README.md

-# Create separate child modules for your resources and reference them in your root module for readability and re-usability of your code.
+# separate child modules for your resources and reference them in your root module for readability and re-usability of your code.
 # Write a script to install Nginx on your EC2 instance in the public subnet on deployment
 # Write a script to install PostgreSQL on your EC2 instance in the public subnet on deployment